University Finances at a Glance 2023-24

 Donations come from private and business donors

-How we spent our money in 2022-23
+How we spent the money in 2023-24

-At Salford we use our income to deliver teaching and learning, carry out research and undertake enterprise activities.
+We use our income to deliver teaching and learning, carry out research and undertake enterprise activities.
 Our vision of preparing students for life is at the core of all we do.
 This is achieved through collaboration with industry across learning, research and enterprise and enhancing employability activities.

-Underpinning this is our commitment to student support and wellbeing services; continuing to improve our campus, wider environment and the student experience, including opportunities provided by the Students’ Union.
+Underpinning this is our commitment to student support and wellbeing services; continuing to improve our campus wider environment and the student experience, including opportunities provided by the Students’ Union.

 This requires investment in academic and support staff, facilities and equipment to create a vibrant learning environment.